 - A certified diabetes educator or registered dietitian, for your child's changing nutritional needs.

 - A social worker, for questions about insurance.

 - A psychologist, to help with any emotional or behavioral issues.

 5 years after diagnosis

-Your child will have an initial dilated eye exam (ophthalmoscopy) by an ophthalmologist or an optometrist when your child is at least 10 years old and has had diabetes for 3 to 5 years.
+Your child will have an initial dilated eye exam (ophthalmoscopy) by an ophthalmologist or an optometrist if your child has had diabetes for 3 to 5 years and has started puberty or has had diabetes for 3 to 5 years and is at least 10 years old.
 This eye exam checks for signs of diabetic retinopathy and glaucoma.
 Thereafter, your child may have an eye exam every year.
 If your child is at low risk for vision problems, your doctor may consider follow-up exams less often.